Startup Stages: Where Your Startup Phase Is

 You begin to build an MVP.
 In this stage, you create a prototype, develop a process, and start building a team.
 You have enough funding, and you’ll try to secure it.
 Then, you continue to refine your business model.

 This happens in the first year of your startup.
 You will find your fit target audience.
 You begin to worry about your product and service.
 Try to gain as many audiences as possible and push the transaction activity.
 At this stage, focus on growing your customer base and actually attaining the product-market fit you researched earlier.

 In the refinement stage, typically year 2, you are receiving — and soliciting — feedback from early adopters.
 Refinement also means refining your process, making it more efficient.
 In this stage, you can track and measure your website and social media performance or other data that can analyze your business performance.

 Stage 5 — Scaling

 Scaling ups startup can be processed in the second or third year.
 You can grow up your project due to customers’ feedback and market opportunities.
-Several tips that you can do in scaling your business is to optimize the marketing strategy and support your team.
+Several tips that you can do in scaling your business are to optimize the marketing strategy and support your team.

 Stage 6 — Established

 This is almost the end of your startup journey.
 This stage is typically in the three years after.
 All you need to is retain your existing customer, increase the loyal customer, develop a marketing strategy.